csswizardry/csswizardry.github.com/_posts/2023-06-07-site-speed-topography-remapped.md

 Above, we can see that the Product Listing Page (PLP) is by far the worst performing of the sample, and would need particular attention.
-We can also see that First Paint and First Contentful Paint are near identical on all pages except the PLP—is this a webfont issue?
+We can also see that First Paint and First Contentful Paint are near identical on all pages except the PLP — is this a webfont issue?
 In fact, [we can see a lot of issues](/2020/11/site-speed-topography/#building-the-map) if we look hard enough.
 But… who wants to look hard?
 Shouldn’t these things be easier to spot?